Paul Ryan Sells Health Care Bill As A 'Once-In-A-Lifetime Opportunity'

 The American Hospital Association urged Republican leaders to wait until the Congressional Budget Office analyzes the bill.

-That's something Democrats are honing in on.
+That's something Democrats are homing in on.
 "Look: No one likes this bill," said Senate Minority Leader Chuck Schumer.
 "Hospitals, doctors, governors.
 Conservatives, liberals, nonpartisan groups.
 And most of all, the people who would no longer have affordable health care.

 "We Democrats are here today to tell our Republican friends, turn back.
 Drop this irresponsible plan."

-At this point in time, Ryan and other Republican leaders don't need Democrats to pass the bill.
+Currently, Ryan and other Republican leaders don't need Democrats to pass the bill.
 They can afford to ignore Schumer.

-But with just a two-vote margin in the upper chamber, they can't ignore Republican Senators.
+But with just a two-vote margin in the Senate, they can't ignore Republican senators.
 So it was notable when Arkansas Sen. Tom Cotton tweeted that the House bill won't be able to win a Senate majority.
 "To my friends in House: pause, start over.
 Get it right, don't get it fast."

 1. House health-care bill can't pass Senate w/o major changes.
 To my friends in House: pause, start over.
 Get it right, don't get it fast.— Tom Cotton (@TomCottonAR) March 9, 2017